Terraform Provider Overview

 Available Resources

-The provider includes 9 resource types:
+The provider includes the following resource types:

 ResourceDescription